 As with any other motor vehicles like car or motorbike you can ask yourself if an electric bicycle's power can be vastly increased by tuning.
 Electric bicycles indeed can be tuned: Mostly you can increase the maximum speed by removing pre-adjusted restrictions.

 Tuning a pedelec yet will result in loosing its legal privileges, meaning as soon as it does not conform to legal regulations it is not allowed to be operated on public roads anymore.
 Tuning will also void the manufacturer's warranty, in case of a damage the owner is solely responsible and will not be eligible for repair or compensation.

 The more popular pedelecs and e-bikes get the more possibilities for tuning will be available on the market.
 There's several methods to remove an electric bicycle's throttling.
-In the following we have a closer look at four of these methods:
+Four methods will be discussed in more detail below.

 1.)
 Tuning by Frequency Division using a Dongle

 With this method the speed measured by the speed sensor will be divided in half at speeds above 20kph.
 This way the system "thinks" the speed is only 10kph.
 Since the assumed speed is lower the system does not switch off beyond 25kph but will support the rider up to 50kph.
 With this method of tuning the speed sensor needs to be removed and connected to a hardware connector a so-called dongle.
 No technical know-how is required, but before installation chain guard and fender have to be removed.
 Dongle tuning is popular with mid-mount motors from Bosch, Panasonic and Impulse and offers this advantage: The dongle is only connected to the electronics and does not interfere directly with the system.
 So it can be removed when the pedelec shall be legally used in public traffic again.
 Also the factory programmed ride levels will not be changed, returning to the original levels is always possible.